“Software is eating the world. But AI is going to eat software”

 With so many life science challenges facing the world, from horrible epidemics like COVID—19 to the dementia crisis in the ageing west, the collision of AI and BioTech offers a brighter future.
 We are going to explore the challenges and opportunities in the BioTech sector and look at some of the innovative companies doing inspiring work.

 For UK companies working in this space, R&D tax credits are a powerful government incentive in place to support your work.
 It recognises and rewards the benefits of your innovation to the wider economy and society.

-Depending on the size and profitability of your company it can be worth up to 33p for every £1 spent on qualifying R&D .
+Depending on the size, profitability and R&D intensity of your company it can be worth up to 27p for every £1 spent on qualifying R&D post 1 April 2023.
 This can mean thousands, tens of thousands, hundreds of thousands or even millions of pounds of support to help you make that breakthrough or take your BioTech to the next stage.

 Why AI can help BioTech companies

 We have already cited sudden epidemics or pandemics (such as the COVID—19 pandemic) and the chronic problem of dementia as areas where AI could have a positive impact.
 To those we can add: